The fishy tale of Fish Island: its history from marshes to industrial land and now a Creative Enterprise Zone

 And Dickens wasn’t wrong about the East End.
 Fish Island became known for its poverty and its poorly built temporary housing, a corner of Victorian London reserved for the working classes.

 It was around this time that Fish Island became Fish Island.
-Originally known just as ‘the Island’, it picked up its scaley nickname from its streets, which were all named after freshwater fish: Bream Street, Roach Road, Dace Road.
+Originally known just as ‘the Island’, it picked up its scaley nickname from its streets, which were all named after freshwater fish: Bream Street, Roach Road, and Dace Road.
 Listen to the Idea Store’s podcasts about Fish Island for some more wonderful stories.

 Fish Island’s industrial past